 What drew you to Religious Studies at Cornell?

-Finally, if a current Cornell sophomore said to you, “I’m thinking about a Religious Studies major,” what would you say to them?
+Finally, if a current Cornell student said to you, “I’m thinking about a Religious Studies major,” what would you say to them?

 Go to the top of the Johnson Museum and take a long stare out the window at the lake.
 Then, double major in Religious Studies and Accounting.